Tooth Club en_adu_01_top2.jpg en_adu_01_top3.jpg en_adu_01_top4.gif

 Toothache and Painful Gingivae (Gums)

-Prevention of Tooth Sensitivity (Leaflet) (PDF)
+Tooth Sensitivity (PDF)

 Related topics:

-Eat appropriatesssssly (Leaflet) (PDF)
+Eat appropriately (Leaflet) (PDF)